dotnet/docs/docs/standard/base-types/quantifiers-in-regular-expressions.md

 ### Match Zero or One Time (Lazy Match): ??

- The `??` quantifier matches the preceding element zero or one time, but as few times as possible.
+ The `??` quantifier matches the preceding element zero or one time but as few times as possible.
 It's the lazy counterpart of the greedy quantifier `?`.

  For example, the regular expression `^\s*(System.)??Console.Write(Line)??\(??` attempts to match the strings `Console.Write` or `Console.WriteLine`.
 The string can also include `System.` before `Console`, and it can be followed by an opening parenthesis.
 The string must be at the beginning of a line, although it can be preceded by white space.
 The following example illustrates this regular expression: